rajatparmar318/lighthouse-sql-project/cleaning_data.md

 SET v2productname = LOWER(v2productname);
 --standardize text case

-select productprice/1000 as new_unit_cost
+SELECT productprice/1000 AS new_unit_cost
-from all_sessions
+FROM all_sessions

 --divides the column